Pseudocordylus microlepidotus

-Pseudocordylus microlepidotus, the Cape crag lizard, is a species of lizard native to shrublands and grasslands of South Africa.
+Pseudocordylus microlepidotus, or the Cape crag lizard, is a species of lizard native to shrublands and grasslands of South Africa.
 Three subspecies have been named: Pseudocordylus microlepidotus microlepidotus, Pseudocordylus microlepidotus fasciatus, and Pseudocordylus microlepidotus namaquensis.
-The species is ovoviviparous.
-The species is protected under CITES.
+The species' gestation type is ovoviviparous.
+The species is protected under Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Description

-The two sexes are very similar in size, however males exhibit a larger head than females.
-Males also develop more glands than females.
+The two sexes are similar in size; however, males have larger heads and develop more glands than females.
 The sexes begin to differentiate before sexual maturity.